 £2 billion annual cost of PFIs to the NHS

 In 2016/17 the NHS in England paid an estimated £2 billion for past and current PFI projects.
 That’s about 2% of the NHS England budget of about £108 billion and a similar proportion of total Department of Health spending, of about £120 billion.

 The latest figures, as of 2015, show the department is currently paying for 105 NHS projects and will be paying for them until 2050, although the costs will fall towards this date as the payments for earlier projects end.

-This is very different to Mr Nuttall’s claim that 10% of NHS spending goes on PFI debts.
+This is very different to Mr Nuttall’s claim that the equivalent of 10% of NHS spending goes on PFI debts.
 It’s not clear what this is referring to.
 The total capital value of health PFI projects is £12 billion, which is about 10% of the budget.
 But the capital costs don’t show what the government is paying back.